Free Trial Conversions Without Payment Friction

 Workflow Steps:

-- If pre-validation fails, trigger an in-app notification prompting method update (non-blocking).
+• If pre-validation fails, trigger a non-blocking in-app notification prompting method update 7 days before trial end.

-- Cache validation results to avoid redundant gateway calls during conversion window.
+• Cache validation results to avoid redundant gateway calls during the conversion window.

 Executing Trial-to-Paid Transition via Idempotent Webhooks

-The actual conversion must be strictly idempotent.
-This prevents duplicate charges or race conditions during webhook retries.
+The actual conversion must be strictly idempotent to prevent duplicate charges or race conditions during webhook retries.
 Generate a deterministic idempotency key using subscription_id combined with trial_end_timestamp.

 Workflow Steps: